e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 ![Course Tracking GUI](assets/gui_course.png)

-One final hint before wrapping up.
-If the whole take-off sequence starts getting tedious, you can skip it entirely by using the trim functionality to initialize the aircraft in flight.
+Feel free to explore the remaining control modes on your own.
+One final hint before wrapping up: if the whole take-off sequence starts getting tedious, you can skip it entirely by using the trim functionality to initialize the aircraft in flight.
 Here's how to do it:
 ```@example tutorial01
 init_air = C172.TrimParameters(;
     Ob = Geographic(loc_LOWS15, h_LOWS15 + 500), #500 m above runway 15